ricardoveramedina/word-of-the-day/README.md

 # word-of-the-day

+Word of the day show a random word from jisho.com and show it in a easy way to understand and remember.
+Great for learning japanese

-- show a random word from jisho.org
+- Show a random word from jisho.org
+- You can see the kanji, furigana, meaning, frases and JLPT level.

 - nodejs
 - axios
 - cheerio